datamin3r/preparedexec/research-project/README.md

 # Research Area

-This section contains the data and python source files for MSc Data Analytics research project:
+This section contains the data and python source files for my MSc Data Analytics research project:

 The Prepared Executive: A Linguistic Exploration of Executive Answers in the Q&A Section of  Earnings Calls